A Shape Dynamics Tutorial: Relativity Without Relativity

 We see that the Hamiltonian constraint is not propagated unless $\nabla_j p^{ij} \approx 0$.
 This is not guaranteed and has to be imposed on the initial conditions through the additional constraint $\mathcal H_i = - 2 \, \nabla_j {p^j}_i$.
 However, doing so doesn't ensure that the equations of motion will propagate the condition $\mathcal H_i \approx 0$: it has to be checked explicitly

 We see that this additional constraint is preserved by the evolution, as its propagation gives a linear combination of Hamiltonian constraints, which therefore vanishes weakly.

-The new constraint we had to introduce is, as I already illustrated, the diffeomorphism constraint, and it acts on the metric as (\ref{3DiffeosGeneration}).
+The new constraint we had to introduce is, as I illustrate in Appendix~\ref{ADM-WDW}, the diffeomorphism constraint, and it acts on the metric as (\ref{3DiffeosGeneration}).
 Let's then realize diffeomorphism invariance at the level of the action through best matching: